firasmidani/amiga/README.md

 __AMiGA: software for automated analysis of microbial growth assays.__
 *mSystems* (2021). [https://doi.org/10.1128/mSystems.00508-21](https://doi.org/10.1128/mSystems.00508-21)

 To reproduce analysis and figures in the manuscript, see [Manuscript README](https://github.com/firasmidani/amiga/blob/master/examples/manuscript/README.md).

+## Acknowledgements

+This software was developed at the Baylor College of Medicine in Houston, Texas, and was supported by several grants from the National Institutes of Health including T32DK007664, R01AI123278, and U01AI124290.
+Logo for AMiGA was created by Clare Robertson.